 Inspired: Art at Work

 INSPIRED: Art at Work will bring 2 visiting artists and 2 local artists to socially engaged projects in summer 2018.
-Working closely with scientists, and policy-makers, and five local partner organizations: Citizens for a Healthy Community, Western Slope Conservation Center, Farm and Food Alliance, Solar Energy International, and North Fork Valley Creative Coalition; artists will create socially-engaged works exploring issues such as: preservation of culture and environment, creation of a resilient economy in rural Colorado, and values under threat by fracking, development, and loss of jobs.
+Working closely with scientists, and policy-makers, and five local partner organizations, Citizens for a Healthy Community, Western Slope Conservation Center, Farm and Food Alliance, Solar Energy International, and North Fork Valley Creative Coalition, artists will create socially-engaged works that explore and address selected environmental, cultural, social, and economic issues vital to preserving the natural world and the quality of life and sense of place in the North Fork Valley.
 These collaborations and a final symposium are designed to broadly engage community dialog on concerns vital to the future of this rural area.